calubrecht/CrimsonSkies/README.md

 ## Project Goals:

-  - To provide a ROM code base that includes creative additions that keep the same feel of what made ROM great.
+  - To provide a ROM code base that includes creative additions that keep the same feel of what made ROM great (I will be changing and re-organizing things though) and will probably remove or drastically change some areas that don't fit imo (like the smurf village).
   - To document the old functions with descriptions and hopefully well document new functions.
   - Remove legacy OS support and support the major OS's of today (Linux via Ubuntu/Raspbian/Debian, Windows via Windows 7/8/8.1 and likely 2008R2 Server+ and possibly OSX though my OSX test laptop is